vinaya-class/vinaya-class.github.io/src/11-food-1.md

 \clearpage
 -->

-### Non-offences
+### Non-offenses

-- the act of storing it is not an offence, a bhikkhu may carry a lay person's food while travelling
+- the act of storing it is not an offense, a bhikkhu may carry a lay person's food while travelling
-- no offence for telling an unordained person to store it
+- no offense for telling an unordained person to store it
 - a designated food-store is allowed
-- no offence for setting food aside and consuming it within the right period
+- no offense for setting food aside and consuming it within the right period

 ## Pc 39, Requesting finer staple foods